thin fashion models

 Paloma Elsesser in Met-Gala.
 From Instagram

-Moreover, Paloma Elsesser’s success is attributed to her modeling career alone and her advocacy work.
-She openly speaks about body image issues and encourages others to embrace their bodies through social media platforms such as Instagram.
+Moreover, Paloma Elsesser’s success is attributed to her modeling career alone and advocacy work.
+She openly speaks about body image issues and encourages others to embrace their bodies through social media platforms like Instagram.
 This inclusion and positive representation elevates the modeling landscape beyond aesthetics, focusing instead on individual expressionism and acceptance.

 It is worth mentioning that despite Paloma’s success story, there is still a lack of diversity in primary runway shows worldwide.
 Only recently did it take Baby Phat’s 2019 comeback show to feature all-black plus-size models considered groundbreaking despite much more being needed towards accurate representation within fashion weeks globally.